Rhodes Holidays 2025/2026

 Sunny breaks and natural sands

-A subtropical climate and 300 days of sunshine a year mean most holidaymakers want to be near a beach, and Rhodes has plenty.
-The mixture of sand and pebble shores and light winds are as popular with windsurfers as they are with families, and more than 25 sites have been awarded the Blue Flag for cleanliness.
+A subtropical climate and 300 days of glorious sunshine a year means most holidaymakers want to be on a beach, and Rhodes has plenty.
+The mixture of sand and pebble shores and light winds are as popular with windsurfers as they are with families, and more than 25 beaches have been awarded the Blue Flag status for cleanliness.

-After dark, Faliraki is the club destination of choice for those on 18-30s Rhodes holiday packages, while Rhodes Town has a cosmopolitan vibe with piano clubs, cocktail bars and traditional Greek tavernas.
+Relaxing beach days go hand in hand with fun and lively nights, and after dark, Rhodes has plenty to offer too.
+Faliraki is the club destination of choice for those looking for an all night party, while Rhodes Town has a cosmopolitan vibe with piano clubs, cocktail bars and traditional Greek tavernas.

 Holidays in Rhodes